 We encourage young people to be part of the local community whilst at Foxgloves.
-This includes using local leisure facilities, shops and community resources such as parks.
+This includes using local leisure facilities, shops and community resources.
 We also support young people to learn about the local community and wider world and hold 'theme' evenings where young people learn about other countries and cultures.